christopherConcannon/proshop/README.md

 Clone project to a directory on your local machine and cd into proshop directory.
 Run <$ npm install> to install dependencies.
 See package.json for other available scripts.

 ## Usage
-Run <$ npm start> to launch application and launch on localhost development server.
+Run <$ npm run dev> to launch application and launch on localhost development server.
 Create user on sign up page or log in to john@example.com with password '123456' as a guest.
 Select products to view and add to cart.
 Complete mock payment with PayPal integration.

 ## License
 This project is covered under the MIT license